 The main symptoms of Huntington’s disease are:

-- physical symptoms, such as jerky movements or stiffness, difficulty controlling limbs, changes in balance and co-ordination, loss of control of bodily functions such as swallowing and speaking, and fatigue
+- physical symptoms, such as stiffness, involuntary movements, changes in balance and co-ordination, loss of control of bodily functions such as swallowing and speaking, and fatigue

-- changes to thinking, such as difficulty concentrating, and deterioration of memory, judgement or speed of thought
+- changes in thinking (cognitive) ability, such as difficulty concentrating, and deterioration of memory, judgement and speed of thought

 Huntington’s disease diagnosis